linuxcraft/currency-rates-polybar/README.md

 You can see an example of the configuration [here](https://github.com/Speskov2000/dotfiles/tree/job/polybar/.config/polybar).

 ## Dependencies
 In the screenshots [this font](https://github.com/allienworks/cryptocoins) was used for cryptocurrencies.
-For fiat currencies was used [this font](https://github.com/allienworks/cryptocoins).
+For fiat currencies was used Material Design Icons.

 If you don't know how to use custom icons in polybar - [this video](https://www.youtube.com/watch?v=nVSUiRUgspQ) will help you)